Categories

 On July 16, 1996, a huge pregnant female white shark was caught by local fishermen in Malindi, Kenya.
 It was estimated at 6.4 meters/21 feet in length, but, before its length was verified by any authority, it was cut into pieces.
 The pieces were weighing more than 2 tons.

-But, later, based on a section of five vertebrae from this shark, scientists suggested [Cliff et al., 2000] the shark was actually closer to just 5.7 meters (18.7 feet).
+But, later, based on a section of five vertebrae from this shark, scientists suggested [Cliff et al., 2000] that the shark was actually closer to just 5.7 meters (18.7 feet).

 3. Ledge Point Shark (1987) [5.94 meters/19 feet 6 inches]